heptarch/heptarch.github.io/drafts/tarkovsky.md

 entries were elsewhere,-->
-I thought that, at best, the May 79 cabinet might house correspondence with the Italian authorities or Mosfilm; they would bore the average reader, but prove invaluable to the biographer, the film critic, or the cultural materialist.
+I thought that, at best, the May 79 cabinet might house correspondence with the Italian authorities or Mosfilm; they would bore the average reader, but prove invaluable to the biographer, the film critic, and the cultural materialist.
 I would ask Chiara for more keys, draw provenance diagrams, create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.